 So a Dichter is a tightener of words, a composer, and a Gedicht is a composition of words, and dichten is the business of the Dichter: to compose, to tighten words together.

 I had thought that the Fleder in Fledermaus had something to do with flying, so that “bat” would be rendered “flying mouse”.

-That’s maybe a fair guess, but it’s better than that.
+That may be a fair guess, but the story is better than that.

 A bat is a fluttermouse.

 (The English word for this creature arose relatively recently, since Middle English, evidently as a corruption of the Swedish word, which literally meant “night-watch”.)